Ipstenu/genericond/readme.txt

 * Fix broken rotations (which apparently was broken ages ago and no one noticed, sorry)

 == Upgrade Notice ==
-Version 4.0 and up uses New Genericons which NO LONGER users font icons.
-Some of your css rules may need to be changed.
+Version 4.0 and up uses New Genericons which NO LONGER uses font icons by default.